Parandparmedek1395/pro-analytics-level-1/terminal/open-terminal-in-Documents.md

-# Open a Terminal in Your Documents Folder
+# How To Open a Terminal in Your Documents Folder

 Every analyst should know some basic terminal commands and how to create a project folder.
 These skills lay the foundation for file system navigation and manipulation.